guillaumefrd/top-chef/src/README.md

 All the scraping is done here.

-To rerun the scraping, just execute each index.js file with Node.js.
+If you want to rerun the scraping, just execute each index.js file with Node.js.

 ### Michelin scrap